menu

 In order to simplify this issue, here are three steps you should put your focus on:

-Categorize the Vulnerabilities:
+Categorize the vulnerabilities:

 The first step involved in the process of remediation is the classification of vulnerabilities according to existing risks, severity, and impact.
 Categorization of these vulnerabilities plays a major role in helping businesses understand and assess the underlying issues.
 For example, these categories can either be low-risk assets, false positives, missing patches, configuration issues, or outdated software.
 Hence, appropriate action can be taken based on the severity of these identified categories.

-Prioritize the Important Ones:
+Prioritize the important ones:

 All the discovered vulnerabilities are not equal.
 Whenever a vulnerability scan is performed, it gathers information on a massive scale and ends up gathering information with a comprehensive report on all kinds of issues.
 But it is also important for businesses to prioritize the major vulnerabilities and make responses accordingly rather than giving immediate attention to all the existing threats.

-Bite-size the Remediation Process:
+Bite-size the remediation process:

 After categorizing and prioritizing the existing vulnerabilities, it becomes important to break down the entire remediation process into bite-size chunks in order to make them manageable and more effective.
 Companies should also consider keeping a check on the tasks which are actionable and achievable, since making notes of slow processes and quick wins might take more time than usual.